Blaze-ai-Promo-Code/.github/profile/README.md

 ### Can I use multiple Blaze AI promo codes together?

-No. Only one promo code per order.
-Use the one with the highest discount.
+Only one Blaze.ai promo code can be applied per order, so choose the code that gives you the biggest discount.

 ### Are Blaze AI coupons valid for renewals?

-Most coupons apply to new customers or new plans.
-Renewal deals are emailed to existing users.
+Most Blaze.ai coupons are valid for new customers or new subscriptions.
+Existing users typically receive renewal offers via email.

 ### Can I cancel Blaze AI Subscription Anytime?

-Yes.
-Blaze offers monthly flexibility.
-Annual plans are discounted but prepaid.
+Yes!
+Blaze.ai monthly subscriptions can be canceled at any time.
+Annual plans are prepaid and discounted, so they are non-refundable for the remaining period.